St Johnstone F.C.: The new millennium

-The Golden Age: Tommy Wright, Callum Davidson and Cup glory
+The Golden Age: Tommy Wright, Callum Davidson and cup glory

 On 13 April 2014, St Johnstone reached their first-ever Scottish Cup Final, after defeating Aberdeen 2–1 in the semi-final at Ibrox Stadium.
 They won the final against Tayside rivals Dundee United on 17 May, 2–0 at Celtic Park.

 The club won its second major cup seven years later, defeating Livingston 1–0 in the February 2021 Scottish League Cup final.
 Shaun Rooney scored the only goal of the game.
 Later that season, St Johnstone won its second Scottish Cup, defeating Hibernian 1–0, with Shaun Rooney again scoring the only goal of the game in the 32nd minute, the same time as his winner in the League Cup Final.
 This victory meant St Johnstone had become the first team outside of the Old Firm to win a cup double since Aberdeen in 1990, and beating 10,000/1 odds to do so.
 St Johnstone also qualified for Europe for the sixth time in ten seasons, having only qualified twice before in their history.

 On 14 May 2025, the club were relegated from the Scottish Premiership for the first time since 2002 after a 2–1 loss to Heart of Midlothian, coupled with Ross County's 1–1 draw with Dundee.

+The Saints secured an immediate return to the top flight, winning the Championship following a 2–0 victory over Dunfermline Athletic on 21 April 2026, having been top of the league since their 5–1 opening day victory over Partick Thistle.